e0da/snak/README.md

 ------

 While I'm sketching this I'm using placeholder art mostly from
 <http://opengameart.org>.
-Until I settle on final assets or replace them I'm
+If you feel I'm using an asset that you created
-keeping the assets in a separate local folder to avoid redistributing somebody else's work without attribution.
+inappropriately, please tell me and I'll fix the problem.
+But for now I'm using a couple of simple free graphics in a prototype and not for profit.

 Copyright and License
 ---------------------